etienne-martin/crookie/README.md

 4. Scroll down, copy the Webhook URL in your clipboard and keep it for step 5.
 5. Rename the `.env-template` file to `.env` and paste the Webhook URL there (ie: `SLACK_WEBHOOK_URL=https://hooks.slack.com/services/...`)

+6. (Optional) If you have [NVM](https://github.com/creationix/nvm), install the correct npm version and use it: `nvm install 6.10 && nvm use`

-6. Run `npm install` to install the dependencies.
+7. Run `npm install` to install the dependencies.

+8. Build the project: `npm run build`

-7. Run the server with the following command: `node dist/index.js`.
+9. Run the server with the following command: `node dist/index.js` or `npm run serve`.

 ## Usage with aws lambdas/elasticache